erikwestlund/vscode/README.md

 ## Ensure VS Code R Extension Attaches To Workspace

 The REditorSupport `R` extension will attempt to attach itself to the workspace upon opening an R terminal, but this often fails due to a race condition.

-The R extensions work by creating the file `~/.vscode-R/init.R`, which sources a separate file.
+The R extension works by creating the file `~/.vscode-R/init.R`, which sources a separate file.
 For example, on the latest build of the extension, when installed from Cursor, the extensions creates and sources this file: `~/.cursor/extensions/reditorsupport.r-2.8.5/R/session/init.R`

 To fix this, find the `init.R` sourced in `~/.vscode-R/init.R`, and add the following to it: